 If you work remotely full-time you need to make sure you still spend face-to-face time with your colleagues.
 Humans are geared to appreciate time spent together, and for all the technology allows us new freedoms about where and when we work, there is still a different quality when everyone is in one place together.
 Some companies do this at conferences, some hold retreats, some just call the remote staff to the main office a few times a year.
 Figure out what makes sense for you and your company and push to make sure it happens.

 Do things that help give your colleagues insight into who you are outside work.
-I keep a puzzle table in my office to help me clear my head and avoid boredom during conference calls.
-At my previous job we did a daily stand up video conference, and some days I would put the camera at the puzzle and worked on it as we talked.
+I keep a puzzle table in my office to help me clear my head and avoid boredom during long conference calls.
+At a previous job we did a daily stand up video conference, and some days I would point the camera at the puzzle and worked on it as we talked.
 It served as a friendly way to help people see me as a real person not just a source of code.
-Now I will share pictures of my dogs and other things that round out people’s understanding of my life.
+I also share pictures of my dogs and other things that round out people’s understanding of my life.

 Not all of these things are totally within your control, and you will need support from your company to make sure the environment is right for you to be successful.
 Work with your manager, other remote employees, and other colleagues to make sure the environment is going to allow you to be successful over time.